Gandhi Jayanti

-Gandhi Jayanti is an event celebrated in India to mark the birthday of Mahatma Gandhi.
-It is celebrated annually on 2 October, and is one of the three national holidays of India.
-The UN General Assembly announced on 15 June 2007 that it adopted a resolution which declared that 2 October will be celebrated as the International Day of Non-Violence as he was a non-violent freedom fighter.
-He is also known as the "Father of The Nation" and this title was given to him by Netaji Subhash Chandra Bose for his relentless struggles for independence.
+Gandhi Jayanti is a national holiday in India, celebrated annually on 2nd October to honour the birth of Mahatma Gandhi, one of the key leaders of the Indian independence movement and a pioneer of the philosophy and strategy of nonviolence.
+It is one of the three national holidays in India.
+In 2007, the United Nations General Assembly declared this day as the International Day of Non-Violence.
+Referred to as the "National Father" by Subhas Chandra Bose, Gandhi's principles of nonviolent resistance played a crucial role in India's successful struggle for independence from British colonial rule.

 Commemoration

-Gandhi Jayanti is celebrated yearly on 2 October.
-It is a national holiday, observed in all of its states and territories.
-Gandhi Jayanti is marked by prayer services and tributes all over India, including at Gandhi's memorial, Raj Ghat, in New Delhi where he was cremated.
+Gandhi Jayanti is observed in all of India's states and territories.
+It is marked by prayer services and tributes across India, including at Gandhi's memorial, Raj Ghat, in New Delhi where he was cremated.
 Popular activities include prayer meetings, commemorative ceremonies in different cities by colleges, local government institutions and socio-political institutions.
-Gandhi Jayanti Speech, Painting, Essay and Mahatma Gandhi quiz competitions are conducted.
 On this day awards are granted for projects in schools and the community encouraging a nonviolent way of life as well as celebrating Gandhi's effort in the Indian independence movement.
-Gandhi's favourite Bhajan (Hindu devotional song), Raghupati Raghav Raja Ram, is usually sung in his memory.
+Gandhi's favourite bhajan (Hindu devotional song), "Raghupati Raghava Raja Ram", is usually sung in his memory.
 Statues of Mahatma Gandhi throughout the country are decorated with flowers and garlands, and some people avoid drinking alcohol or eating meat on the day.
 Public buildings, banks and post offices are closed.
 On the occasion of Gandhi Jayanti 2014, Prime Minister Narendra Modi started the Swachh Bharat Mission.
 Its second phase started on Gandhi Jayanti 2021.